frattaro/notes-api/README.md

 # Notes API

-Navigate to the repo directory and run `gradlew build`
+Navigate to the repo directory and:
+- run `gradlew build` to build locally and run tests
+- run `gradlew bootRun` to run locally at http://localhost:8080/api/notes.

 ## Windows Users